shushantkumar/Sign-Language-Intrepreter-API/README.txt

-# DjangoImage
+# Sign Language Interpreter API

+python manage.py runserver "ipadress:port" <br>
-python manage.py runserver
+Example - python manage.py runserver 10.10.53.4:8000 <br>
+The server will be live on the address you mention. <br>

-Video requests on /video
+For Video requests append "/video" to the server address